ErythiaSea/Breakout/README.md

 ~0:30 - add mouse control for paddle

-~1:10 - add powerup that extends the timer for future powerups
+~1:10 - begin to add powerup that extends the timer for future powerups. right now only ui timer properly updates

 ~2:00 - add screenshake on life loss